February 23, 2021

 Less experienced Smart TV developers won’t necessarily have this knowledge and they may agree to build you an Apple TV-style application for a Smart TV platform.
 But we can guarantee you’ll be spending an extra six months in development while you strip-out all those fancy features to create an app that actually works on a consumer’s television screen.
 Being practical from the earliest design stage can avoid much of this delay.

 Remembering the role of the remote control in Smart TV development

 Of course you’ll want your big screen apps to be fully aligned with the design aesthetics of your brand and any OTT applications you’ve already created.
 But in a world dominated by swiping, pinch-to-zoom and voice search, how many UX designers have real experience of working with devices that can only only take commands via a remote control?
 Make sure you’re working with a team of experts who do.

 There’s more information about the process of designing and developing for Smart TVs and set-top boxes in our Big Screen solutions brochure.

-And for more information about the latest developments in Smart TV technology, don’t miss the round-up of the big smart TV announcements at this year’s virtual CES by my colleague Matthijs Langendijk.
+And for more information about the latest developments in Smart TV technology, don’t miss the round-up of the big smart TV announcements at this year’s virtual CES by our Smart TV expert Matthijs Langendijk.